-This month, the Drawing Center will host events which explore the intersection between art and criminal justice.
+This month, the Drawing Center in NYC will host events which explore the intersection between art and criminal justice.
 “Our Fellow Americans: A Symposium on Public Conviction Registries” will featuring a variety of presentations and exhibitions.
 Accordingly, it will include art which communicates the actual impact of sex offender registry laws.

 Registry Laws in New York and Illinois

 In New York, sex offender registry laws and residency restrictions have had many unintended consequences.
 Similarly, in Illinois, state law prevents those who are registered as “child sex offenders” to live more than 500 feet from schools, playgrounds, daycare centers, and other child-focused locations.
 In addition to other state and federal laws, this forces some into dire situations, including homelessness, losing jobs, and separating families.
 Indeed, persons on the Illinois registry have been held in prison past their release dates due to an inability to obtain housing.

 The Chicago 400 is a grassroots campaign of people in Chicago affected by that state’s laws.
 The group’s art includes drawings that show how they follow the state’s registry and banishment laws.
 Moreover, the group campaigns to reform registry and banishment laws, using their art in their efforts.
 Thus, the Drawing Center will be exhibiting their art and discussing the actual human impact of such registry laws.

 The Drawing Center has partnered with the Chicago 400 and Prof. Laurie Jo Reynolds to host these events.
 “Meet the Chicago 400: Lessons in the Carceral State” is a series of free events open to the public.
 The events will be held at the Drawing Center, located at 35 Wooster Street in Manhattan.